MadBomber/sqa-talib/docs/examples/trend-analysis.md

 # Trend Analysis Examples

-Learn how to use SQA::TALib indicators to identify and analyze market trends.
+Learn how to use SQA::TAI indicators to identify and analyze market trends.

 ## Moving Average Crossover Strategy